agenttank/dotfiles_macos/README.md

 ### make Dock and the native MacOS bar auto-hide
 Desktop & Dock - Autohide Dock can be here somewhere
 Control Center - Enable menu bar autohide here

+Hide Dock via cli:
+`defaults write com.apple.dock autohide -bool true && killall Dock`

+Make it only appear if you float over it with the mouse for 10 seconds (use 4 fingers up gesture to make it appear)
+`defaults write com.apple.dock autohide-delay -float 10000 && killall Dock`

+### disable Dock bouncing of apps
+`defaults write com.apple.dock no-bouncing -bool TRUE && killall Dock`

 ### disable desktop icons
 having desktop icons is not very user-friendly together with tiling window managers and, be honest, it is cluttered most of the time anyways so it is recommended to disable them in "Desktop & Dock"